Chef CV Examples, Template & Writing Guide for 2025

 - And like your CV, don’t overdo it.
 The best cover letter length is a maximum of one page.

 Then here’s the last of our chef CV tips.
-Always follow up every job application.
+Always follow up on every job application.
 If you haven’t heard back within a week, contact the employer by phone or email and check up on your application.
 It’s a proven boost to your chances of success.

 And that’s it, the definitive recipe for a chef CV.